Nelson-Gon/pyfdc/README.md

-# pyfdc: A python interface to FoodDataCentral
+# python-fdc: A python interface to FoodDataCentral

 **This is a work in progress.
 Things might break and change unannounced.
 It is still highly experimental.**